Frederick Howard Taylor: Beginnings

 Howard Taylor was three when his father founded the China Inland Mission.
 He was born in London during his parents’ first furlough in England together.
+He was named after his parents' friend and fellow missionary Frederick Foster Gough.
 In 1866 at the age of four he was taken with his parents, 3 siblings and sixteen other missionaries to China aboard the Lammermuir (clipper) as part of the famous Lammermuir Party.
 During the 4-month long voyage the ship was nearly wrecked by 2 typhoons.
-His sister, Grace Dyer Taylor died of meningitis the first year.
+His sister, Grace Dyer Taylor, died of meningitis the first year.
 When he was six the family was nearly killed by a rioting mob during the Yangzhou riot in 1868.
 Finally in 1870 he was sent home with his surviving siblings with Emily Blatchley to live in London, separated from his parents.
 His mother died in China soon after they arrived home in 1870.

 Like his father, he enrolled in the Royal London Hospital medical college, completing his diploma in 1888.
-Hudson Taylor lived to see his son, Howard follow in his footsteps to become a medical missionary to China.
-He received Doctor of Medicine from London University and subsequently became a Fellow of the Royal College of Surgeons as well as a Member of the Royal College of Physicians.
+Hudson Taylor lived to see his son, Howard, follow in his footsteps to become a medical missionary to China.
+He received a Doctor of Medicine from London University and subsequently became a Fellow of the Royal College of Surgeons as well as a Member of the Royal College of Physicians.
 He was an extremely capable student and received three high honors in his postgraduate studies.

 Howard Taylor always had a close relationship with his father.
 1888 was a special year for both men.
 Hudson Taylor was on his first tour in North America sharing the missionary needs in China.
 Howard Taylor had taken three months leave to go along, having just ended his year of medical and surgical appointments.
 Howard Taylor showed a deep interest to go to China long term.
 Hearing his father speak at various meetings, particularly to young students, had a profound influence on Howard.
 On 15 October 1889, at a Missionary Convention organized by the Students Foreign Missionary Union more than 1500 students attended.
 Of these, 152 signed the pledge, "it is my earnest hope, if God permit, to engage in foreign missionary work."
 The first name in the book of members reads, " Taylor, F Howard, MD, MRCP, FRCS (England), the London Hospital."